 - The corporation is NOT a Professional Corporation and the income generated from services (professional) is less than 90% of the corporation’s business income.

-- The corporation in which an individual holds the shares does not derive its all or substantially all income from another related business of the individual.
+- The corporation in which an individual holds the shares does not derive all or substantially all income from another related business of the individual.

 TOSI Exception: “Reasonable Return”

-It includes work performed for the business when the property is directly or indirectly contributed to the business, when an individual assumes risks in respect of the business, or when any person or partnership have amounts paid or payable for the benefit of individual in respect to a related business.
+It includes work performed for the business when the property is directly or indirectly contributed to the business, when an individual assumes risks in respect of the business, or when any person or partnership have amounts paid or payable for the benefit of the individual in respect to a related business.

 TOSI Exception: “Safe Harbour Capital Return”

 An individual aged between 18 and 24 derives a return on property contributed for related business and does not exceed a prescribed capital return which is determined by a formula.